Network Configuration Backups in rConfig V8 Core

 - Compliance validation

-- Configuration standardization
+- Configuration standardisation

-Frequency: Daily or after every change window
+Frequency: daily or after every change window.

-State Backups
+State backups

-Section titled “State Backups”What: Captures operational state information alongside configurations—version details, interface status, routing tables, ARP entries, hardware inventory.
+Section titled “State backups”What: captures operational state information alongside configurations (version details, interface status, routing tables, ARP entries, hardware inventory).

 Commands: show version, show ip interface brief, show ip route, show inventory